influxdata/docs-v2/CONTRIBUTING.md

 ### Inline icons
 The `icon` shortcode allows you to inject icons in paragraph text.
 It's meant to clarify references to specific elements in the InfluxDB user interface.
-This shortcode supports clockface (the UI) v2 and v3.
+This shortcode supports Clockface (the UI) v2 and v3.
-Specify the version to use as the 2nd argument.
+Specify the version to use as the second argument.
 The default version is `v3`.

 ```
 {{< icon "icon-name" "v2" >}}